Indiana / County

 DMV Information

-Notre Dame residents are served by the Indiana Bureau of Motor Vehicles, conveniently located in South Bend.
-Services such as licensing, vehicle registration, and title transfers can be accessed both in person and online.
+Residents of Notre Dame handle vehicle services through the Indiana Bureau of Motor Vehicles, conveniently located in South Bend.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Indiana